James Robinson Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Season Stats

-- The team's top rusher, Robinson, has carried the ball 67 times for 387 yards (77.4 per game), with four touchdowns.
+- Robinson has 67 attempts for a team-high 387 rushing yards (77.4 per game) and four touchdowns.

 - He's also caught 14 passes for 88 yards (17.6 per game).